AnoyKhan/cruds-operation/README.md

 - **Anoy Khan**: Sole developer of this project.

 ### Inspiration Sources
-- This project was inspired by a **3-month internship at CIT**, where I learned and practiced CRUD operations extensively.
+- This project was inspired by a **3-month internship at Creative IT Institute | Dhaka**, where I learned and practiced CRUD operations extensively.
 The guidance and resources provided during that internship were instrumental in building this project.

 ## 📞 Support & Contact